How Does TRT Monitoring Work? - Balance My Hormones TRT in the UK

 Choose a simpler and more effective TRT method

-There are different ways to administer testosterone.
-Each method has its unique pros and cons.
-A method that works for someone else may not be as effective for you as it was for them.
-Discuss the pros, cons, methods of application, and effects of each method with your doctor to choose a TRT method that best suits your needs.
+Discuss the pros, cons, methods of application, and effects of each option with your doctor to choose a TRT method that best suits your needs.

 TRT is a lifetime commitment

-TRT is a lifelong procedure.
-You cannot take it on and off and expect your testosterone levels to stay stable.
 When you stop taking testosterone, your levels will basically go back to what they used to be before starting TRT.
-Your low T symptoms will also return.
+Your symptoms of low testosterone will also return.

 So, before you start your TRT journey, prepare yourself fully for this lifelong commitment.